syahrulhamdani/100_Days_Of_ML_Code/README.md

 * Reading [Python Deep Learning Book](https://www.packtpub.com/big-data-and-business-intelligence/python-deep-learning)

 I will focus on the first 2 projects.
 Furthermore, I will read some articles on medium or other platforms to keep updated of some DS/ML/DL.

+## Goals

+At the end of this challenge, I hope I can gain some of my personal goals:

+* Solid on Machine Learning Algorithm, both practical and the math
+* Solid on Data Science cycle, especially in Exploratory Analysis part
+* Have 2 main projects each on Data Science and Machine Learning
+* Get exposure to and have well understand on Deep Learning concept and algorithm